Maykeye/youmu-colortheme/README.md

 # Youmu Konpaku Inspired

 This is a colorscheme for nvim is inspired by [Youmu Konpaku](https://en.touhouwiki.net/wiki/Youmu_Konpaku) from Touhou games by ZUN.
 (Though it looks like a swamp, ribbit)

-Besides general colors, it overwrites LSP tokens for rust, which was my ~~main~~ only target.
+Besides general colors, it overwrites LSP tokens for rust, and some other languages that I sometimes use or read.

 # Installation